ightdragon/Palindrome/README.md

 # Palindrome
-This method of finding a palindrome seems to be effective!
+This method of discovering a palindrome seems to be effective!